 - Be able to examine critically, analyse, interpret and assess the effectiveness of these legal rules

-- Be an engaged participant in debate regarding emerging and contemporary issues in the field, such as workplace bullying, discrimination and contractor management
+- Be an engaged participant in debate regarding emerging and contemporary issues in the field, such as in civil behaviour, duties to the public and contractor management

 - Have a sophisticated appreciation of the factors and processes driving reform

 - Have an advanced understanding of situations in which issues of health and safety may arise in work relationships and management practices

-- Have a detailed understanding of work health and safety legal regimes in an international context
+- Have a understanding of work health and safety legal regimes in an international context

 - Have the cognitive and technical skills to generate critical and creative ideas relating to work health and safety laws and to critically evaluate existing legal theories, principles and concepts with creativity and autonomy